keyboardDrummer/Miksilo/README.md

 ###GUI
 Particle compiler includes a GUI.
 You can use this to play around with the defined particles and construct a compiler from them.
 Once you're happy with your compiler you can play around with it in the compiler cockpit.
-Here you can of course run the compiler, but also do things like ask the compiler for its in- and output grammar.
+Here you can run your compiler, and do things like ask the compiler for its in- and output grammar.

 ###BiGrammar
 To enable parsing and printing with little development effort, particle compiler uses a 'BiGrammar'.